Blowup algebras of determinantal ideals in prime characteristic: Symbolic and ordinary powers of determinantal ideals

 We have $f\in I_t(X)^{(\Ht(I_t(X))}$ as shown in the proof of Theorem \ref{ThmSFPGen}.
 It follows that $f^{p-1}\in \left( I_t(X)^{(n+1)}\right)^{[p]}:I_t(X)^{(np+1)}$ for every $n\in\ZZ_{\geq 0}$ \cite[Lemma 2.6]{GrifoHuneke} (see also proof of Corollary \ref{CorH}).
 As a consequence, $\phi$ induces maps $\Psi: \R^s(I_{t}(X))^{1/p} \to \R^s(I_{t}(X)) $ and $\overline{\Psi}: \gr^s(I_{t}(X))^{1/p} \to \gr^s(I_{t}(X)) $ which satisfy

 Let $A=K[U]$, where $U=(u_{i,j})_{\substack{1\ls i\ls r-1,\\ 2\ls j\ls s}}$ is a generic matrix of size $(r-1)\times (s-1)$, and let

 We have an isomorphism $\gamma: R[x^{-1}_{r,1}]\to S[x^{-1}_{r,1}]$ defined by $x_{i,j}\mapsto u_{i,j } + x_{r,j}x_{i,1} x^{-1}_{r,1}$, $x_{i,1}\mapsto x_{i,1}$, and $x_{r,j}\mapsto x_{r,j}$ for $i\leq r-1$ and $j\geq 2$.
-Furthermore, we have $\gamma\left(I_t(X)R[x^{-1}_{r,1}]\right)=I_{t-1}(U) S[x^{-1}_{r,1}]$, and then $\gamma(I_t(X)^{(n)}R[x^{-1}_{r,1}])=\gamma(I_{t-1}(U)^{(n)} S[x^{-1}_{r,1}])$ for every $n\in\ZZ_{\geq 0}$ \cite[Lemma 10.1]{BookDet}.
+Furthermore, we have $\gamma\left(I_t(X)R[x^{-1}_{r,1}]\right)=I_{t-1}(U) S[x^{-1}_{r,1}]$, and then $\gamma(I_t(X)^{(n)}R[x^{-1}_{r,1}])=I_{t-1}(U)^{(n)} S[x^{-1}_{r,1}]$ for every $n\in\ZZ_{\geq 0}$ \cite[Lemma 10.1]{BookDet}.
 By the induction hypothesis, $\R^s(I_{t-1}(U))$ and $\gr^s(I_{t-1}(U))$ are strongly $F$-regular.
 It follows that $\R^s(I_{t-1}(U))\otimes_A S[x^{-1}_{r,1}]$ and $\gr^s(I_{t-1}(U))\otimes_A S[x^{-1}_{r,1}]$ are strongly $F$-regular, because strong $F$-regularity is preserved by adding variables and localizing.
 Therefore, thanks to the isomorphism $\gamma$, the rings $\R^s(I_{t}(X))\otimes_R R[x^{-1}_{r,1}]$ and $\gr^s(I_{t}(X))\otimes_R R[x^{-1}_{r,1}]$ are also strongly $F$-regular.
 From this and Equation \eqref{xr1}, we conclude that $\R^s(I_t(X))$ and $\gr^s(I_t(X))$ are strongly $F$-regular \cite[Theorem 3.3]{HoHuStrong}. \end{proof}

-We now show that the ordinary Rees algebra of a generic determinantal ideal is $F$-pure.
-We note that it was already known that $\R(I_t(X))$ is $F$-rational \cite{FRatGeneric} using Sagbi bases \cite{Sagbi}.
-However, $F$-rationality does not imply $F$-purity.
+We now show that the ordinary Rees algebra of a generic determinantal ideal is $F$-split.
+We note that it was already known that $\R(I_t(X))$ is $F$-rational \cite{FRatGeneric}.
+However, $F$-rationality does not imply that the ring is $F$-split.